deathworlders/online/content/books/deathworlders/chapter-67-resurgence.md

 Regaari sighed.
 “Wilde---Ian.
 Do not judge yourself harshly, and do not compare yourself unfairly to me.
 You are a reasonably typical young human male---no offense intended---who has a decidedly *non*-typical will.
 You made yourself into an elite special operator from humble beginnings.
 There was some luck, sure---”

 “No kidding.
-I was on a spaceship when it blew up.”
+I was on a spaceship when it blew up.
+You don't walk away from *that* without a healthy dose of good look on your side.”

 “---And you have maximized that opportunity.
 Very few given such a chance do so well as you.”